roemeren/tableau-workbook-extractor/README.md

 some (copies of) fields are assigned to a data source it doesn't belong to.
 This may also be related to open issues in the Document API.

-## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.

 ## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.

 Some possible extensions: